idaholab/Deep-Lynx/readme.md

    - Verify that image is properly created.
 See below.
    - Run `npm run docker:postgres:run` to run the created docker image (For Mac users, there is an alternative command `npm run mac:docker:postgres:run`).
 7. Run `npm run migrate` to create the database and schema within a PostgreSQL database configured in the `.env` file.
-8. Run `npm run build:dev` to build the internal modules and bundled administration GUI.
+8. Run `npm run build:dev` to build the internal modules and bundled administration GUI. **Note** You must re-run this command ONLY if you make changes to the bundled administration GUI.
+Changes to the source code of Deep Lynx itself will be captured either with the `npm run watch` command or the next time the user runs `npm run start`.
 9. A private key file is required to start Deep Lynx.
 This file is used for various processes related to user management, data export, etc. A key file can be created by simply using the [OpenSSL](https://www.openssl.org/) library.
 A command such as `openssl genrsa -out private-key.key 2048` will create a private key that will be safely ignored by the `.gitignore`.
 After the private key file is created, please provide the path to it with the `ENCRYPTION_KEY_PATH` environment variable.
 10. Run `npm run watch` or `npm run start` to start the application.
 See the `readme` for additional details and available commands.